benjamin-kalloch/meshheadmodel/README.md

 Simply build the container with `docker build -t cgal_ubuntu1904 .` in the docker directory of this repository.

-To compile it is sufficient to run the bash script *docker_compile.sh*.
-Note that you may have to adjust the variables $BASE_DIR and $CONTAINER_NAME if you use a path/name other then predefined in the file.
+Before compiling the meshing tool, GMSH must be compiled as a shared library.
+We prepared the bash script *docker_setupGMSH.sh* for this job.
+Note that this script expects the GMSH source code *gmsh-3.0.6-source* to be in the *deploy* directory.
+After the setup of GMSH, you may compile the meshing tool by running the script *docker_compile.sh*.

-When compiled in the container it must also be launched from inside the container.
+When compiled in the container, the tool also must be launched from inside the container.
 You can do this by calling the *docker_run.sh* script which again invokes the *runMeshingTool.sh* script as mentioned before from inside the container.
-Again you may have to adjust the name of the container and the location of the repository.
-When using docker to run the tool consider that all paths (both input files and output files) must be specified according to the docker environment NOT according to the host machine.
+When using docker to run the tool consider that all paths within *runMeshingtTool.sh* (both input files and output files) must be specified according to the docker environment NOT according to the host machine.
 The best practice is to use the predefined input & output directories and to use paths relative to the MeshHeadModel executable.

+!
+Note that for all three docker scripts you may have to adjust the variables $BASE_DIR and $CONTAINER_NAME if you use a path/name other then predefined in the file.

 ###### Useful links
 [1] The CGAL project: https://doc.cgal.org/4.13/Manual/index.html